1916 Finnish parliamentary election: Aftermath

 During the July Days, when then-capital of the Russian provisional Republic, Petrograd, was experiencing anarchic chaos from both military units, anarchists and Bolsheviks, the Finnish parliament came to an agreement to pass and enforce the "Autonomy Law"/"Legality Act" (Valtalaki), which declared that the Finnish Parliament and its Senate was the highest political authority in Finland.
 The law was passed on 18 July 1917, but was never fully enforced.
 Just the passage of the Valtalaki act complicated the legal administrative situation, as the (Swedish) Instrument of Government of 1772, which was the ruling law for political administration of the Grand Duchy of Finland, declared the Tsar to be the highest political authority in Finland, but now Nicholas II had abdicated and there was chaos in Petrograd.
 However, Petrograd's legal government regained control in late July and moderate Alexander Kerensky was appointed prime minister, while the Russian government under Kerensky refused to sign the Valtalaki into law as it would have essentially ceded all political and administrative powers of Finland except foreign and military policy to the Finnish parliament.
 Kerensky and the Petrograd government, still the highest political authority, decided to release a manifesto to break the Finnish Parliament.
 The manifesto declared, that the Russian provisional government was, legally speaking, the highest authority for the Grand Duchy of Finland, unless the Russian parliament or a Russian-based constitutional convention decided otherwise.
-This was a win for the "Bourgeoisie block", as in the upcoming elections they united against a common enemy, the Social Democrats, and managed to remove the Social Democrats' parliamentary majority.
+This was a win for the "Bourgeoisie block", because the Valtalaki would have transferred power to a Finnish parliament under socialist control.
+In the October snap elections, bourgeois parties united against a common enemy, the Social Democrats, and managed to remove the Social Democrats' parliamentary majority.
+This was significant, as the politically divided Finland would go on to declare herself independent in December 1917, with the bourgeois controlled Parliament in political control of the nation heading into what would become the Finnish Civil War.